wesdollar/geek-source/requirements/06-product-page/README.md

 ## Product Page
 This page displays information about a specific product.
+* Be sure to save product data in Recently Viewed.
+Do not add if it already exists there.

 ### Product
 * Display product name, model(if applicable), SKU and review star rating at top